nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

    ..

-#.
-Change the SES environment settings.
-   If you want to change the SES environment settings, click :guilabel:`Tools` > :guilabel:`Options` and select the :guilabel:`nRF Connect` tab, as shown on the following screenshot from the Windows installation.
+If you want to change the SES environment settings after the initial setup, click :guilabel:`Tools` > :guilabel:`Options` and select the :guilabel:`nRF Connect` tab, as shown on the following screenshot from the Windows installation.

 .. _ses_options_figure: